AlexaPea/Pokemon/README.md

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->
 ![image2](https://raw.githubusercontent.com/MikeMaynard14/termoneexample/main/src/assets/mockup.jpg)

-### All The Latest Space X Data!
+### All The PokeApi Data Your Heart Desires!

-Usding the Space X API, we have collected and collated all the most relevant Space X data into once seemless react experience!
+Using the PokeApi, we have collected and communicated all relevant Pokemon data into once seemless react experience!

 ![image3][image3]
 ### Feature 2